PRATAP-KUMAR/gdm-extension/README.md

 ![8](https://github.com/user-attachments/assets/51aeaa67-f0f3-4b1b-8d48-d007c1385241)
 ![10](https://github.com/user-attachments/assets/4fe29c40-b65f-43ec-a367-74cf3497030f)

-## You can customize different colors/backgrounds with different blur for multiple monitors of upto 4.

 ## Tweaking from GDM Login Screen
 1. On the left side topbar, there is a preferences Icon shown.
 Click on it and it will popup the menu.